 The most important reactive chlorine- and brominecontaining gases that form in the stratosphere are shown in Figure Q8-1.
 Away from polar regions, the most abundant are hydrogen chloride (HCl) and chlorine nitrate (ClONO2).
 These two gases are considered reservoir gases because they do not react directly with ozone but can be converted to the most reactive forms that do chemically destroy ozone.
 The most reactive forms are chlorine monoxide (ClO) and bromine monoxide (BrO), and chlorine and bromine atoms (Cl and Br).
-A large fraction of available stratospheric bromine is generally in the form of BrO whereas usually only a small fraction of stratospheric chlorine is in the form of ClO.
-In polar regions, the reservoirs ClONO2 and HCl undergo a further conversion on polar stratospheric clouds (see Q10) to form ClO.
+A large fraction of available stratospheric bromine is generally in the form of BrO, whereas usually only a small fraction of stratospheric chlorine is in the form of ClO.
+In polar regions, the reservoirs ClONO2 and HCl undergo a further conversion on polar stratospheric clouds to form ClO (see Q10).
 In that case, ClO becomes a large fraction of available reactive chlorine.

 Reactive chlorine observations.
-Reactive chlorine gases have been observed extensively in the stratosphere with both direct and remote measurement techniques.
-The measurements from space at middle latitudes displayed in Figure Q8-2 are representative of how chlorine-containing gases change between the surface and the upper stratosphere.
-Available chlorine (see red line in Figure Q8-2) is the sum of chlorine contained in halogen source gases and
+Reactive chlorine gases have been observed extensively in the stratosphere with both local and remote measurement techniques.
+The measurements from space at middle latitudes displayed in

 Figure Q8-1.
 Conversion of halogen source gases.
 Halogen source gases (also known as ozone-depleting substances) are chemically converted to reactive halogen gases primarily in the stratosphere.
 The conversion requires ultraviolet sunlight and a few other chemical reactions.
 The short-lived gases undergo some conversion in the troposphere.
 The reactive halogen gases contain all the chlorine and bromine originally present in the source gases.
-Some reactive gases serve as reservoirs of chlorine and bromine whereas others participate in ozone destruction cycles.
+The reactive gases separate into reservoir gases, which do not destroy ozone, and reactive gases, which participate in ozone destruction cycles (see Q9).